50,000 killed in Gaza since start of Israel-Hamas war, health ministry says

 (CNN) — More than 50,000 Palestinians have been killed in Gaza since Israel’s war with Hamas began, the territory’s health ministry said Sunday, a grim milestone for a war with no end in sight as Israel resumes fighting and warns of even tougher days ahead.

-The ministry reported 41 more deaths in the past 24 hours, bringing the toll to 50,021.
+The ministry on Sunday reported 41 more deaths in the past 24 hours, bringing the toll to 50,021.

 Authorities in Gaza do not distinguish between civilians and Hamas fighters when reporting casualty figures, but the health ministry and the United Nations say the majority of deaths are women and children.
 And the true toll could be much higher, with many thousands believed to still be under the rubble.